-14 Project Name CDBG Fair Housing Services

-Target Area Countywide, with emphasis on Housing Target Areas

-Goals Supported New Affordable Housing Opportunities

-Godio Gapportoa Affordable Housing Preservation

-Needs Addressed Address Housing Barriers

-710000 710010000 Maintain Housing Stability

-Funding CDBG: \$.00 (Funded in PYs 2018, 2019, and 2021 and

-i unung will continue in PY 2022 with prior year funding

-allocations).

-Description Fair housing counseling, outreach, and education;

-Description conduct complaint-based testing.

-Target Date 9/30/2023

-Estimate the 150 persons from protected classes

-number and type of 100 porobilo from protobled blasses

-families that will

-benefit from the

-proposed activities

-Location Countywide, with an emphasis on assisting LMI residents

-Description in Housing Target Areas

-Planned Activities Speaking with aggrieved individuals to inform them of their rights pertaining to Fair Housing and interacting with a potentially aggrieved individual's housing provider to determine the housing provider's version of the facts (i.e., investigation.); interacting with a housing provider to inform the housing provider of his or her obligations under applicable law, in order to bring relief to the aggrieved individual; providing legal representation to an aggrieved individual, either as a defendant or plaintiff in housing-related litigation; providing general education information to individuals to inform them of their rights in conjunction with the Fair Housing Laws; providing general educational information to individuals to inform them of their rights in conjunction with the Fair Housing Laws and project delivery costs.
-Funding was awarded to a qualified nonprofit through a

-competitive process in PY 2018.
+14 Project Name CDBG Fair Housing Services Target Area Countywide, with emphasis on Housing Target Areas Goals Supported New Affordable Housing Opportunities Affordable Housing Preservation Needs Addressed Address Housing Barriers Maintain Housing Stability Funding CDBG: \$.00 (Funded in PYs 2018, 2019, and 2021 and will continue in PY 2022 with prior year funding allocations).
+Description Fair housing counseling, outreach, and education; conduct complaint-based testing.
+Target Date 9/30/2023 Estimate the 150 persons from protected classes number and type of families that will benefit from the proposed activities Location Countywide, with an emphasis on assisting LMI residents Description in Housing Target Areas Planned Activities Speaking with aggrieved individuals to inform them of their rights pertaining to Fair Housing and interacting with a potentially aggrieved individual's housing provider to determine the housing provider's version of the facts (i.e., investigation.); interacting with a housing provider to inform the housing provider of his or her obligations under applicable law, in order to bring relief to the aggrieved individual; providing legal representation to an aggrieved individual, either as a defendant or plaintiff in housing-related litigation; providing general education information to individuals to inform them of their rights in conjunction with the Fair Housing Laws; providing general educational information to individuals to inform them of their rights in conjunction with the Fair Housing Laws and project delivery costs.
+Funding was awarded to a qualified nonprofit through a competitive process in PY 2018.
 PY 2022 funding will extend the 2018 award agreement.

-15 Project Name CDBG Employment Services

-Target Area Housing Target Areas
+15 Project Name CDBG Employment Services Target Area Housing Target Areas

-Target Area Housing Target Areas

-Ocala Commented 0-16

-Goals Supported Self-sufficiency Opportunities

-Needs Addressed Create Economic Opportunities for LMI Persons

-Funding CDBG: \$55,000.00 (\$53,000.00 Grant + \$2,000.00 PI)

-Description Employment services to connect LMI persons to

-employment opportunities associated with housing

-construction and redevelopment projects undertaken by

-MDHA in Housing Target Areas, with the goal to provide

-Section 3 opportunities.

-Target Date 9/30/2023

-Estimate the 10 persons living in MDHA-owned subsidized housing

-number and type of

-families that will

-benefit from the

-proposed activities

-Location Housing construction/redevelopment projects undertaken

-Description by MDHA in Housing Target Area.

-Planned Activities Employment navigation services and/or soft skills job

-training to assist with increasing opportunities for

-potential Section 3 businesses or individuals to work on

-MDHA projects.
-Funds may also be used for costs

-associated with project delivery.

-, ,

-The program started in PY 2018 and is being

-administered by MDHA; 2022 PY funds will fund the 5 th

-year of the program.

-16 Project Name CDBG Public Service Program Delivery

-Target Area Countywide

-Goals Supported Self-sufficiency Opportunities

-Affordable Housing Preservation

-New Affordable Housing Opportunities

-Needs Addressed Summer Youth Programs

-Assist Homeless Persons & Persons with HIV/AIDS

-Create Economic Opportunities for LMI Persons

-Address Housing Barriers

-Maintain Housing Stability

-Funding CDBG: \$0.00 - incorporated as part of individual activity

-J costs

-Description Delivery costs associated with CDBG public services

-= activities

-Target Date 05/31/2023
+Goals Supported Self-sufficiency Opportunities Needs Addressed Create Economic Opportunities for LMI Persons Funding CDBG: \$47,000.00 (\$45,000.00 Grant + \$2,000.00 PI) Description Employment services to connect LMI persons to employment opportunities associated with housing construction and redevelopment projects undertaken by MDHA in Housing Target Areas, with the goal to provide Section 3 opportunities.
+Target Date 9/30/2023 Estimate the 10 persons living in MDHA-owned subsidized housing number and type of families that will benefit from the proposed activities Location Housing construction/redevelopment projects undertaken Description by MDHA in Housing Target Area.
+Planned Activities Employment navigation services and/or soft skills job training to assist with increasing opportunities for potential Section 3 businesses or individuals to work on MDHA projects.
+Funds may also be used for costs associated with project delivery.
+The program started in PY 2018 and is being administered by MDHA; 2022 PY funds will fund the 5 th year of the program.
+16 Project Name CDBG Public Service Program Delivery Target Area Countywide Goals Supported Self-sufficiency Opportunities Affordable Housing Preservation New Affordable Housing Opportunities Needs Addressed Summer Youth Programs Assist Homeless Persons & Persons with HIV/AIDS Create Economic Opportunities for LMI Persons Address Housing Barriers Maintain Housing Stability Funding CDBG: \$0.00 - incorporated as part of individual activity costs Description Delivery costs associated with CDBG public services Target Date activities 05/31/2023 05/04/0000